Complimentary Shipping IGI Certified Diamonds Lifetime Upgrade Program Lifetime Warranty

 Do lab-grown diamonds hold their value?

-Is lab-grown the same as cubic zirconia?
+Is lab-grown the same as cubic zirconia or moissanite?

 Will lab-grown prices keep falling?